Hawler Medical University: College of Health Sciences

-3. The centers of Hawler Medical University
+The centers of Hawler Medical University

-3.1 Medical Research Center
+Medical Research Center

 Hawler Medical University's Medical Research Center was established in 2008.
 The Medical Research Center is a non-profit government organization.
 The center aspires to be a ground-breaking research facility in Erbil and the Kurdistan region.

-3.2 Career Development Center
+Career Development Center

 The HMU Career Development Center will work to develop talented and active students as well as engage them with the private sector in order to increase their prospects of finding work in future.

-3.3 Women's Health Center
+Women's Health Center

 The Center for Research and Education in Women's Health (CREWH) was founded as a product of a US embassy-funded IREX initiative in partnership with the State University of New York at Albany.

-3.4 Pedagogy Center
+Pedagogy Center

 The goal of this center is to boost faculty research capabilities.
 Increasing the effectiveness of educational methods.
 Improving the faculty's information and communication technology (ICT).
 Develop Current assessment instruments and strategies for their usage.
 And to create an environment that is conducive to e-learning and blended learning.

-4. Admission
+Admission

 Local high school graduates can apply to Hawler Medical University’s Bachelor degree through Ministry of Higher Education and Scientific Research’s Online Central Student Board Application System (AKA Zankoline).
 Zankoline website accept application at the end of each academic year.
 International students are advised to contact admission office before their application at info@hmu.edu.krd.

-5. Libraries
+Libraries

-There are six libraries that serves books and post graduate thesis and dissertations across Hawler Medical University’s two campuses, those are:
+There are six libraries that serves books and post graduate thesis and dissertations across Hawler Medical University’s two campuses: